 Molly McManus found a special birthday surprise last June in a cornfield about 10 miles south of Bloomington.
 The senior anthropology major was shoveling deep into a layer of clay-thick black soil when she struck something hard.
 She dug a little more and pulled out a smooth black stone with sharpened edges.

 “I found the stone axe,” McManus said matter-of-factly.
 Illinois State Professor Logan Miller had a little more trouble containing his excitement.
 He showed off the palm-sized object, known as a celt, and noted that McManus was probably the first human to touch the axe head in 800 years.

-“We are finding gobs and gobs of stuff,” said Miller, an anthropological archaeologist who is leading the field school.
-His students are collaborating with the Illinois State Archaeological Survey (ISAS) to excavate a Native American village dating from about 1200–1250 A.D.
+“We are finding gobs and gobs of stuff,” said Miller, an anthropological archaeologist who led the field school.
+His students collaborated with the Illinois State Archaeological Survey (ISAS) to excavate a Native American village dating from about 1200–1250 A.D.

 The village encompassed about four acres and was—and is—located on an isolated plot of farmland bordering Kickapoo Creek.
 The village’s main claim to fame is being home to the only known prehistoric burial mound in McLean County.
 The mound was discovered in the early 20th century but now appears as barely a ripple in the rows of corn due to decades of farming.
 Earlier excavations at the site, including one conducted jointly by Illinois State and Illinois Wesleyan universities in the 1970s, also provided the earliest evidence of corn and bean farming in the county.

 The location is now operating as an experiential classroom for 16 Illinois State graduate and undergraduate students, many of whom are learning how to conduct fieldwork for the first time.
 Every weekday, from 8:30 a.m.–4 p.m., they dig through the soil, collecting piles of dirt that are filtered through screens to expose any items left by the Native Americans.